-[GRANTOR], a , with a mailing address of c/o XSS Hotels LLC, 1359 Hooksett Road, Hooksett, NH 03106, hereinafter "Grantor," for consideration paid, grants to the CITY OF PORTSMOUTH, a municipal corporation, having a mailing address of 1 Junkins Avenue, Portsmouth, New Hampshire 03801, hereinafter, "Grantee" or "City," with QUITCLAIM COVENANTS, the following easements with respect to Grantor's real property situate on the northerly side of Raynes Ave in Portsmouth, New Hampshire: Permanent Easement Area.
-A permanent 25' wide drainage, water, and maintenance 1. and access easement over the land of Grantor as shown on as ["Proposed 25' Wide Drainage, Water, and Maintenance and Access Easement on Development Lot to Benefit the City of Portsmouth 5,629 Sq.
-Ft."] a plan entitled ["Easement Plan Land of North Mill Pond Holdings LLC (Tax Map 123, Lot 10) Maplewood Avenue & Raynes Avenue, Portsmouth, New Hampshire" dated January 13, 2025], prepared by Doucet Survey LLC and recorded in the Rockingham County Registry of Deeds as Plan # [plan, the "Plan", and such permanent easement area, the "Permanent Easement Area").
-Beginning at a point Containing square feet, more or less.
+[GRANTOR], a \\\\\\, with a mailing address of c/o XSS Hotels LLC, 1359 Hooksett Road, Hooksett, NH 03106, hereinafter "Grantor," for consideration paid, grants to the CITY OF PORTSMOUTH, a municipal corporation, having a mailing address of 1 Junkins Avenue, Portsmouth, New Hampshire 03801, hereinafter, "Grantee" or "City," with QUITCLAIM COVENANTS, the following easements with respect to Grantor's real property situate on the northerly side of Raynes Ave in Portsmouth, New Hampshire:

+1. Permanent Easement Area.
+A permanent 25' wide drainage, water, and maintenance and access easement over the land of Grantor as shown on as ["Proposed 25' Wide Drainage, Water, and Maintenance and Access Easement on Development Lot to Benefit the City of Portsmouth 5,629 Sq.
+Ft."] a plan entitled ["Easement Plan Land of North Mill Pond Holdings LLC (Tax Map 123, Lot 10) Maplewood Avenue & Raynes Avenue, Portsmouth, New Hampshire" dated January 13, 2025], prepared by Doucet Survey LLC and recorded in the Rockingham County Registry of Deeds as Plan # [\\\\\] (such plan, the "Plan", and such permanent easement area, the "Permanent Easement Area").